makrai/notes/rogers2002-bertology.md

 ## 6.1 Overparametrization

-* Transformer-based models keep increasing in size: e.g. T5 (Wu+ 2016a) is over 30 times larger than the base BERT.
+* Transformer-based models keep increasing in size: eg T5 (Wu+ 2016a) is over 30 times larger than the base BERT.
 This raises
 * concerns about
   * computational complexity of self-attention (Wu+ 2019a),
   * environmental issues (Strubell+ 2019; Schwartz+ 2019), as well as